Posted by Kevin Vaughan on Tue, Sep 14, 2021 @ 09:30 PM

 Upgrading technology

-Leasing allows up-to-date office equipment to be installed as required and less affected by budget restraints.
+Leasing allows up-to-date office equipment installed as required and less affected by budget restraints.
 As a result, large-format printer leasing improves cash flow and creates a hedge against inflation, depreciation, and obsolescence.
-Importantly, it allows you to take advantage of technology improvement at a time of your choosing and a reasonable cost.
+Importantly, it allows you to take advantage of technology improvement at a time of your choosing and at a reasonable cost.

 By contrast, a business that owns its office equipment can only upgrade by reinvesting and disposing of the existing asset.